 Below you will find a number of special situation examples that have been published on the site.
 Some of these were covered by me, others were shared by the members.
 For a full track record you can browse through all inactive ideas on the site.

-A total of 96 Special Situation ideas were published on site during 2018.
+A total of 96 Special Situation ideas were published on site during 2018 (see detailed return analysis here).

 Trez Capital Mortgage was in orderly liquidation and traded 20% below NAV.
 Only few mortgages were remaining on the portfolio and liquidation was expected to be finished within a year.
 Large discount to NAV was likely cause by couple problematic assets on the balance sheet.
 However, a more detailed investigation of companies fillings indicated that problematic loans are getting resolved and underlying collateral is in final stages of being sold.
 The stated NAV was likely conservative estimate of the expected proceeds.
 I reasoned that management will likely provide further update clarifying on these issues together with Q2 results.